rdswyc/DataStructures/BinaryTree/README.md

 `value`
 The value to search.

+#### Returns
+`Node` A pointer to the node found, or `NULL` if not found.

 ### Initialize

 Initializes a new instance of the `Tree`.
-In Object-oriented programming, those would be the constructer methods.
+In Object-oriented programming, those would be the constructor methods.
-There are two overloads available; the first one will return a null pointer reference, simply initializing an empty tree; the second one will auto fill all the node of the tree with an integer key and a random string value.
+There are two overloads available; the first one will return a null pointer reference, simply initializing an empty tree; the second one will auto fill all the nodes of the tree with an integer key and a random string value.
 This later approach can be used for testing purposes.

 ```